What to See at the Vancouver Aquarium

 All of the seafood sold at the Vancouver Aquarium is from Ocean Wise, which is a program that emphasizes sustainability practices.

-There are some outdoor exhibits at the aquarium, so bringing a rain jacket is a good idea.
+There are some outdoor exhibits at the aquarium, so bringing a rain jacket is a good idea!
+It drizzled a little bit while we were visiting, so it’s good to have a jacket handy.

 Frequently Asked Questions